lkoepsel/Labs_10C_Class/README.md

 * **SERIAL =** to the serial port you found using the Arduino IDE
 * **TOOLCHAIN = arduino** delete the word 'arduino if you wish to use the locally installed GNU C tool chain'
 * **OS = mac** replace 'mac' with 'windows' if on a Windows PC
-### 4. CoolTerm
+### 3. CoolTerm
-Install or confirm CoolTerm is installed on your system.
-It is a Multi-platform serial monitor, for free and has phenomenal scripting capabilities as well.
+Install or confirm *CoolTerm* is installed on your system.
+It is a multi-platform serial monitor, for free, and has phenomenal scripting capabilities as well.

 **ONLY DOWNLOAD FROM THIS SITE:**